You Shoot and Nearly Kill One World-Famous Pop Artist And They Never Let You Forget It

 The changes (there may be more; the obit managed to elude the Internet Archive’s Wayback Machine):

-But the violent incident, which reduced [Solanas] to a tabloid headline, which reduced her to a tabloid headline, was hardly her most meaningful contribution to history
+But the violent incident, which reduced [Solanas] to a tabloid headline, was hardly her most meaningful contribution to history

 is now altered to